Dr. Stephanie

 Hi there!

-I’m Dr. Stephanie Adams Svendez (she/her), a clinical psychologist licensed in the states of California (PSY31678), Washington, DC (DC, PSY200001513), Maine (PS2539), New Jersey (35SI00728800), New York (025991), Oregon (3777), and Vermont (048.0134528TELE), a Nationally Certified School Psychologist, and National Register Credentialed Health Service Psychologist.
+I’m Dr. Stephanie Adams Svendez (she/her), a clinical psychologist licensed in the states of California (PSY31678), Washington, DC (DC, PSY200001513), Maine (PS2539), New Jersey (35SI00728800), New York (025991), Oregon (3777), Texas (40953), and Vermont (048.0134528TELE), a Nationally Certified School Psychologist, and National Register Credentialed Health Service Psychologist.
 I have provided therapy, behavior, and assessment services to children and adults across school, community mental health, and hospital settings for 15+ years.
 I utilize my combined Ph.D.
 Counseling, Clinical, and School Psychology training from University of California, Santa Barbara to empower and bridge the gap between individuals, families, schools, and health providers.

 I provide therapy and assessment services that help clients better understand themselves and how to advocate for their needs in an ableist, difficult world.